How To Understand The Intelligent Parking Assist System

 Intelligent Parking Assist Systems – The Functions

 When you put the vehicle in reverse, it will activate the intelligent parking assistance system.
 With the help of a camera, the driver can look at the rearview display console on the dashboard.
-On the display, the screen driver can see the grid usually marked with green, yellow, and red lines that tell the proximity of the other obstacles.
+On the display, the screen driver can see the grid, usually marked with green, yellow, and red lines that tell the proximity of the other obstacles.

-Although everything is automatic, still the driver needs to check if the proximity box on the touch screen is displayed properly according to the parking.
+Although everything is automatic, the driver still needs to check if the proximity box on the touch screen is displayed properly according to the parking.

-- If there is a lot of parking space available, then the box will appear green in color.
+• If there is a lot of parking space available, then the box will appear green in color.

-- If the box is incorrectly placed then, it will show a red color.
+• If the box is incorrectly placed, then it will show a red color.

-- The driver needs to place the box correctly to turn the box green.
+• The driver needs to place the box correctly to turn the box green.

 Conclusion